Beverly Daniel Tatum: Academic career

-Tatum initially taught Black Studies at the University of California at Santa Barbara from 1980 to 1983.
-She then went on to be a professor of psychology at Westfield State College (1983-1989), and later served as a professor of Psychology for thirteen years at Mount Holyoke College in South Hadley, Massachusetts.
-While at Mount Holyoke, she was also appointed as chair of the Psychology department, Dean of the college, Vice President for Student Affairs, and acting President of the college.
+Tatum initially taught Black studies at the University of California at Santa Barbara, from 1980 to 1983.
+She then went on to be a professor of psychology at Westfield State College (1983–1989), and later, she served as a professor of psychology for thirteen years at Mount Holyoke College in South Hadley, Massachusetts.
+While at Mount Holyoke, she was also appointed as chair of the Psychology Department, dean of the college, vice president for student affairs, and acting president of the college.

-In the fall of 2002, Tatum became the President of Spelman College, a historically black liberal arts women's college located in Atlanta, Georgia.
+In 2002, Tatum became the president of Spelman College, a historically black liberal arts women's college located in Atlanta, Georgia.
 Her tenure there was marked by many successes, including a 10-year campaign that increased the alumni donation rate up to 41%, and raised $157.8 million.

 Tatum has brought her expertise in the realm of racial identity development to lectures, workshops, and panels across the country, even speaking as a panel member at the Summit on Race Relations and America's Public Education System, a publicly broadcast conversation about race relations that was hosted by President Bill Clinton.

-In addition to being a renowned educator and author, Tatum also worked as a practicing clinical psychologist from 1988 to 1998.
-Her area of expertise was in diversity training and multicultural organizational development, which she would carry out in individual and group sessions.
+In addition to being an educator and author, Tatum also worked as a practicing clinical psychologist, from 1988 to 1998.
+Her area of expertise were in diversity training and multicultural organizational development, which she would carry out in individual and group sessions.

 Tatum was elected to the American Philosophical Society in 2014.

-Dr. Beverly Daniel Tatum retired in July 2015 as President Emerita of Spelman College.
-She now hopes to focus on work as an author, lecturer, and expert of racial identity development.
+Beverly Daniel Tatum retired in July 2015, as President Emerita of Spelman College.
+She, now, hopes to focus on work as an author, lecturer, and expert of racial identity development.

 In March 2022, it was announced that beginning July 1, 2022, Tatum would return to Mount Holyoke as interim president for one year.